Seiya Suzuki Player Props: Cubs vs. Mets

 Seiya Suzuki At The Plate

-- Suzuki is hitting .285 with seven doubles, a triple, five home runs and 16 walks.
+- Suzuki is hitting .283 with seven doubles, a triple, six home runs and 17 walks.

-- In 75.8% of his games this year (25 of 33), Suzuki has picked up at least one hit, and in eight of those games (24.2%) he recorded multiple hits.
+- Among the qualifying batters in MLB, he ranks 40th in batting average, 27th in on-base percentage, and 38th in slugging.

-- Suzuki has had at least one RBI in 39.4% of his games this year (13 of 33), with two or more RBI three times (9.1%).
+- Suzuki has had at least one RBI in 41.2% of his games this year (14 of 34), with more than one RBI three times (8.8%).
 He has also accounted for three or more of his team's runs in one contest.

-- He has scored at least one run 13 times this season (39.4%), including one multi-run game.
+- He has scored at least once 14 times this year (41.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.